-Arthur Piver (1910–1968) was a World War II pilot, an amateur sailor, author, printshop owner and legendary boatbuilder who lived in Mill Valley on San Francisco Bay.
-In the late 1950s, Piver (rhymes with “diver”) designed and built a series of simple three-hulled, plywood yachts starting with a 16 footer.
+Arthur Piver (1910–1968) was a World War II pilot, and a legendary sailor, author, and boat builder who lived in Mill Valley on San Francisco Bay.
+In the late 1950s, Piver (rhymes with “diver”) owned a print shop, and designed and built a series of simple three-hulled, plywood yachts in his spare time, starting with a simple 16 footer.

 (Note that the word “trimaran” was coined by Viktor Tchetchet, a Ukrainian emigrant to the US who built a couple of impractical, heavy boats and tested them on Long Island Sound in the late 1940s.
 They were featured in Popular Mechanics as suitable for beginners to construct and sail, but had some very odd and impractical features.)